Chris Minns: Premier of New South Wales (2023–present)

-Concerns from opposition legislators about the circumstances surrounding the passage of the places of worship law (and other legislation from the same time-frame), have led to the establishment of a parliamentary inquiry.

-In August 2025, Minns' government announced that they will complete Woollahra station in an attempt to devise a solution to the housing crisis.
+In August 2025, Minns's government announced that they will complete Woollahra station in order to enable rezoning for additional housing development in the area.
+Opposition Leader and Liberal Party member Kellie Sloane opposed the upgrade of the station.

-In September 2025, Minns' government signalled its intention to significantly amend the Environmental Planning and Assessment Act 1979, with the legislation now including the government's existing Housing Delivery Authority and a new Development Coordination Authority.
+In September 2025, Minns's government signalled its intention to significantly amend the Environmental Planning and Assessment Act 1979, with the legislation now including the government's existing Housing Delivery Authority and a new Development Coordination Authority.

 In October 2025, Minns announced that the government would take back control of Northern Beaches Hospital from Healthscope, its private operator, at a cost of $190 million.
 Controversy had arisen surrounding the hospital following the death of a two-year-old child at the hospital.
 Legislation has banned future public-private partnerships in the hospital system.

+On 15 February 2026, the Minns government introduced a new public holiday to NSW, by granting a long-weekend when ANZAC Day falls on a Saturday or Sunday.

+Minns has hinted that he intends to retire from politics, prior to the 2031 election.
+However, he has stated his plan to contest the 2027 state election as party leader.

+In September 2026, the Minns government passed legislation to allow users of medical cannabis to drive, provided the amount of THC in their system is below a specified threshold.
+A separate piece of legislation, passed in the same month, improved privacy protections and consumer rights for renters.

+Concerns over civil liberties

+During Minns' role as Opposition Leader in 2022, his Labor party supported anti-protest laws introduced by the Perrottet Liberal government.
+Sections of these anti-protest measures were struck down in December 2023 by the NSW Supreme Court as unconstitutional, due to their impermissible burden on the implied freedom of political communication in the Commonwealth Constitution.